rubenhortas/rubenhortas.github.io/_posts/2023-07-05-htb-getting-started-walkthrough.md

 $ sudo /usr/bin/php reverse_shell.php
 ```

-Now we are root and we can get our last flag, the `root.txt`:
+Finally, we are root and we can get our last flag, the `root.txt`:

 ```
 # cat /root/root.txt